-- A. Manual physical restraint is the use of physical restraint techniques that involve physical force to restrict free movement of all or part of a student's body.
-It is a method to prevent a student from harming himself/herself or others. - B. Physical restraint should only be used in an emergency situation when an immediate and significant threat to the student or others exists. - C. Physical restraint may only be implemented by trained, qualified school personnel.
+- A. Physical restraint is the use of manual restraint techniques that involve significant physical force applied by a teacher or other authorized employee to restrict movement of all or part of a student's body.
+It is a method to prevent a student from harming himself/herself or others. - B. Physical restraint may only be used after authorized school employees exhaust appropriate positive behavior interventions and supports, and imminent risk of serious injury to the student exists. - C. Physical restraint may only be implemented by trained, qualified school employees.